Membership Magic: A No-Nonsense Guide to Creating Loyalty Programs for Malaysian Small Businesses

 Assuming:

-50% gross margin (common for retail products, but some hardware do go lower than 10%, adust accordingly)
+50% gross margin (common for retail products)

 RM30 customer acquisition cost